-Make sure that your motorcycle insurance is up to date before your first ride.
+Make sure your motorcycle insurance is up to date before your first ride.
 Also, if you’ve made any modifications to your bike, double-check that your policy covers them.
 Don’t forget to shop around either.
 You might be surprised at how easy it is to find cheap motorcycle insurance.

 Motorcycle Inspection FAQs

 It’s important to inspect the outside of your bike for damage.
 Also, check your battery, tires, fluid, and fuel levels before your first ride of the year.

 How long should I warm up my bike before riding?

 Run your bike for a few minutes before setting off.
 This is to ensure that the bike fluids have time to warm up and circulate throughout the bike.

 Motorcycles are designed to be started and ridden intermittently.
 However, it’s not necessary to start your motorcycle every day.